 This led to some being been sent to immigration detention centres and facing deportation.

-On 21 August 2018, Home Secretary Sajid Javid announced that - after a review of 11,800 cases - 18 members of the Windrush generation who could have been wrongfully removed or detained would get a formal apology from the Government.
+On 21 August 2018, the then-Home Secretary Sajid Javid announced that - after a review of 11,800 cases - 18 members of the Windrush generation who could have been wrongfully removed or detained would get a formal apology from the government.

-He also said that anyone who had left the UK will also be helped to return.
+He also said that anyone who had left the UK would also be helped to return.

-Prime Minister Theresa May has apologised to Caribbean leaders and reassured them that no one from the Windrush generation will have to leave the UK.
+The prime minister at the time, Theresa May, apologised to Caribbean leaders and reassured them that no one from the Windrush generation will have to leave the UK.

 She said Windrush migrants were "part of us" and that there was no question of forcing anyone who had made their life in the UK and was here legally to leave.

-A day celebrating the contribution of the Windrush generation and their descendants is to be held annually, the government has announced.
+The government also announced that a day celebrating the contribution of the Windrush generation and their descendants - Windrush Day - would be held annually on 22 June.